magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Option 9
 --------

-| Select the destiny if the option 9 is pressed.
+| Select the destination if the option 9 is pressed.
 Let it in blank if don't want any action